Seminar – Stewart Anderson, MD – “Using Stem Cell Derived Cortical Interneurons to Study Development and Treat Disease”

 Children’s Hospital of Philadelphia and UPenn School of Medicine

-About the Speaker: I am a Children’s Hospital of Philadelphia-based faculty in the Department of Psychiatry at UPenn.
-The focus of my laboratory concerns the molecular and cellular mechanisms that govern the development of the mammalian forebrain.
-We use mouse genetics, forebrain slice and dissociated culture techniques, as well as mouse and human pluripotent stem cells in cell culture and transplantation experiments to study the fate determination of interneurons of the cerebral cortex.
-We are particularly interested in understanding the molecular underpinnings behind the fate determination of subclasses of GABAergic interneurons implicated in the neuropathology of autism and schizophrenia.
-In addition, we are using mouse and human stem cell-derived interneurons in animal models of cell-based therapies for seizures, psychosis, and as tools for the study of gene-gene and gene-environment interactions in neuropsychiatric disease.
+Anderson moved to UPenn and CHOP in 2012.
+The main focus of his laboratory concerns the molecular and cellular mechanisms that govern the development of the mammalian forebrain.
+Using mouse genetics, forebrain slice and dissociated culture techniques, as well as mouse and human embryonic stem cells in cell culture and transplantation experiments, they study the development of the cerebral cortex.
+They are particularly interested in understanding the molecular underpinnings behind the fate determination and axon targeting of subclasses of GABAergic interneurons implicated in the neuropathology of schizophrenia.
+New directions in the Anderson lab include the study of mitochondria in interneuron migration, maturation, and function.
+In addition, they are generating mouse and human stem cell-derived interneurons for use in cell-based therapies for seizures, psychotic disorders, and as tools for the study of gene-gene and gene-environment interactions in neuropsychiatric disease.

 For Further Information: Contact Teresa Palumbo at 608.263.5837 or firstname.lastname@example.org